 This year's Greenspace Annual Art and Adventure Auction will be held July 13th at the Cambria Joslyn Center, with dinner provided by San Simeon Beach Bar & Grill.

 Bid on live and silent auction adventures, artwork, vacations and more at this annual fundraiser.
 Culinary adventures include a 5-course Wine Dinner for 8 at McPhee’s Grill in Templeton, or a fun Pizza Dinner for 20 at a private home in beautiful Edna Valley.
 Artwork to be auctioned include oil paintings, watercolors, jewelry and ceramic pieces by local artists.

 Proceeds support Greenspace’s efforts to preserve coastal creeks, forests and open spaces along the Central Coast of California.
-Tickets are $100 and can be obtained by calling (805) 927-2866 or by emailing email@example.com.
+Tickets are $100 and can be obtained online on this page, or if you prefer, call (805) 927-2866 / send an email to firstname.lastname@example.org.
 Join us as we “Grow Green Together.”

 Join us on Saturday May 25th as John Seed, Greenspace's new volunteer Chinese Temple Curator, offers a program featuring artist Nan Rae.
 Rae will offer a demonstration of her extraordinary Chinese brushwork techniques at the Temple.
 She will explain the Literati style, a traditional Chinese approach that seeks to transcend mere representation by instead exploring a subject's ch’i, or life force, using a minimum of brush strokes for maximum effect.